 We live on planet earth, locally.
 Join Us

-Regen-Notes is a fortnightly newsletter (with occasional specials) – a companion to Zoom Regenerative.
+Regen/ Notes is a companion newsletter to Zoom Regenerative.
 Read and subscribe here.

 “It has always been a radical act to tell stories during dark times.
 They are the regenerative spaces of creation and renewal.
 As we experience a loss of connection to the earth we share stories that explore the timeless connections between ecology, culture and spirituality.”Emergence Magazine